mmj030703/Online-Library-System/README.md

 ## Features

-- **Add New Books**: Admin can add books with details like title, author, category, and publication year.
+- **Add New Books**: Users can add books with details like title, author, category, and publication year.
 - **Browse Library**: View all books categorized for easy navigation.
 - **Search Books**: Quickly find books.
 - **View Book Details**: Access detailed information such as the description, rating, and release year of a book.